njmorales/cse15l-lab-reports/lab-report-3-week-6.md

-# Lab Report 4 - Addressing Markdown Snippets
+# Lab Report 3 - Copying a Whole Directory with scp -r
 Back to [All Labs](https://njmorales.github.io/cse15l-lab-reports/)

 ## 1. Copying the whole MarkdownParse directory to my ieng6 account